rajpatel95/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Raj Patel is a software engineer
+Raj Patel is a software engineer (Rest of the portions of this page are still under contruction)